-Bantel (1998), noting the contribution of technology based adolescent firms, argues that their strategies, aligning the firm's strengths and weaknesses with the environment, are critical for long term viability.
-Strategy's goals are to achieve advantage for the organization through configuration of resources within a demanding environment and is thus (Johnson and Scholes, 2001), the long term direction and scope of the organization.
-There are two schools which advocate different start-up strategies to gain competitive advantage; the formal strategy led by frameworks such as Porter's (1980) 'Five Forces' model, analyzing the forces driving industry competition; and the adaptive 'visionary' approach, proposed by Mintzberg (1994), whereby the organization is run according to a mission, and decisions are reached through learning and experience and are based on the intuition and creativity of key personnel.
+The strategy goal is to achieve an advantage for the organisation through the configuration of resources within a demanding environment and is thus, (Johnson and Scholes, 2001) the long-term direction and scope of the organisation.
+Two schools advocate different start-up strategies to gain competitive advantage; the formal strategy led by frameworks such as Porter's (1980) 'Five Forces' model, analyzing the forces driving industry competition and the adaptive 'visionary' approach, proposed by Mintzberg (1994), whereby the organisation is run according to a mission, decisions are reached through learning and experience based on the intuition and creativity of key personnel.

 One of management's most critical strategic choices is whether to compete broadly across many geographic segments or, alternately, to focus on a more limited set of geographic markets.
-Some researchers suggest a broad strategy for high growth markets and focused strategy whilst penetrating a mature market, whilst others advocate focusing in the early stage of products.
+Some researchers suggest a broad strategy for high growth markets and focused strategy whilst penetrating a mature market whilst others advocate focusing in the early stage of products.
 Several recent studies (Chandler and Hanks, 1994; Mahoney and Pandian, 1992) describe the importance of multiple strategies.
-Kakati (2003) argued that multiple strategies are the logical choice, provided the firm acquires multiple resources.
+Kakati (2003) argues that multiple strategies are the logical choice, provided the firm acquires multiple resources.
 However, since most small start-up ventures find it difficult to develop multiple resources to successfully implement broad strategies, the natural choice is to pursue a focus/customized strategy.